Predominantly Inactive ADHD

 The third form of ADHD is called “Combined Hyperactive-Impulsive” and the inattentive type and is the most common form of ADHD.
 This form of ADHD displays symptoms of both of the other two.
 This can include the inability to pay attention, tendencies of impulsiveness as well as high levels of activity and energy.

 Skills can be learned around awareness and focus to help with self-management and organization.
 ADHD is a superpower!
+To learn more about high functioning ADHD, read our article High Functioning ADHD: Interview with Therapy Practice Owner.

 Would you like to discuss treatment options for ADHD?